Fgerthoffert/actions-docker-shorthand-tags/README.md

 The action support both releases and "snapshot/development" versions and will try to stricly match these based on a provided digits count and snapshot suffix.
-This strict matching is there to avoid mistakenly processing an existing shorthand as an actual release.
+This strict matching is there to avoid mistakenly processing an existing shorthand as an actual version in need of a shorthand.

 ## Sample